 L9 Manager - Point of Entry

 There are two ways of entering data.
 It can be entered directly into the database, or it can be through a form.
-A form requires someone to design and maintain it, whether it be a program or a web interface.
-In most PCB design groups, there is little time available to invest in such an activity.
+A form requires someone to design and maintain it, whether a program or a web interface.
+In most PCB design groups, little time is available to invest in such an activity.
 The alternative is to give designers direct access to the database.
-This a dangerous solution since most designers knows little about database concepts or management.
+This a dangerous solution since most designers know little about database concepts or management.
 Without guidance and training, there will be no consistency.
 In many cases, the effort of trying to maintain a compromised database outweighs the benefit of having it in the first place.

 Regardless of how one enters new components into a database, there is a thin line between severe database access restriction and no restriction.
-Companies that demand that only the librarian create components and add them to the libraries will create a major bottleneck in the design process.
-For example, if a designer asks for a 1200 pin FPGA to be created, that can take the librarian several days to complete.
+Companies that demand only the librarian to create components and add them to the libraries will create a significant bottleneck in the design process.
+For example, if a designer asks for a 1200-pin FPGA to be created, that can take the librarian several days to complete.

 As the old saying goes, "electrical designers take the path of least resistance."
 If the point of entry is too difficult, the designers will create local libraries to keep their design moving along.
-All too often, these local libraries do not follow company conventions, and the effort to move them into the database can be monumental.
+These local libraries often do not follow company conventions, and the effort to move them into the database can be monumental.
 Of course, this impacts library development and becomes a major cleanup effort in the schematics and PCB design.

 Databases have a delicate balance.
 Not only should designers have access to the database, but they should also contribute components they have drawn.
-But to ensure database consistency, someone must be responsible for accurate collection and validation of components into the central library (without being draconian about it).
+But to ensure database consistency, someone must be responsible for accurately collecting and validating components into the central library (without being draconian about it).

 - A good point of entry can search external databases like Octopart and bring in existing data from known sources.
 This saves time and ensures the data is correct.

 - A good point of entry allows designers to contribute.
-A designer is going to keep moving forward with a project with or without a database library.
+A designer will keep moving forward with a project with or without a database library.
 Therefore, entering data must be made as simple and straightforward for the designer as possible.